Why Is Exercise So Important For Senior Health?

 CA personal trainer Debbie Cohen, who works with clients well into their 90s (including those with canes and walkers), said people often quickly learn that they’re not as limited as they thought.

-“It’s amazing how much they can do, even after surgeries and injuries,” she said.
+“It’s amazing how much they can do, even after surgeries and injuries,” she says.
 “Just after a few simple stretches to get the heart beating and the body warm, people remark on how good and positive they feel from a little movement.”

 For this reason, Cohen recommends that seniors include a mix of balance, flexibility, strength and cardiovascular exercises in their routine to reap the full range of positive effects — like improvements in blood pressure, better joint and bone health, increased range of motion and a lowered risk of heart disease.